What controls star formation in the central 500 pc of the Galaxy?

-For a log-normal PDF with a Mach number of ${\cal M}\sim70$ (cf.~Table~\ref{tab:prop}, with a temperature of $T=65$~K as in \citealt{ao13} -- also see \citealt{morris83}) and a mean density of $n_0=2\times10^4~{\rm cm}^{-3}$, the required threshold density is even higher at $n_{\rm th}\sim2\times10^9~{\rm cm}^{-3}$.
-However, this does not account for the influence of the high magnetic field strength \citep[$B\sim100\mu{\rm G}$,][]{crocker10} near the Galactic Centre.
-For a thermal-to-magnetic pressure ratio $2c_{\rm s}^2/v_A^2<1$, with $c_{\rm s}$ the sound speed and $v_A$ the Alfv\'{e}n velocity, the dispersion of the log-normal density PDF is suppressed.
-Assuming $T=65$~K, we find $2c_{\rm s}^2/v_A^2=0.31$ for the CMZ.
-If we modify the density PDF accordingly (cf.~\citealt{padoan11,molina12}, adopting $B\propto n^{1/2}$ as in \citealt{padoan99}), the threshold density required by the observed SFR becomes $n_{\rm th}\sim5\times10^8~{\rm cm}^{-3}$.
-We conclude that the CMZ firmly rules out a density threshold at $n=10^4~{\rm cm}^{-3}$, and adopt a lower limit of $n_{\rm th}=10^7~{\rm cm}^{-3}$. {This is still exceptionally high in comparison to the threshold density of nearby disc galaxies, and is only known to be reached in dense, rapidly star-forming galaxies at high redshift \citep[e.g.][]{swinbank11}.}
+For a log-normal PDF with a Mach number of ${\cal M}\sim30$ (cf.~Table~\ref{tab:prop}, with a temperature of $T=65$~K as in \citealt{ao13} -- also see \citealt{morris83} and \citealt{mills13}) and a mean density of $n_0=2\times10^4~{\rm cm}^{-3}$, the required threshold density is at the high end of the above range, with $n_{\rm th}\sim10^9~{\rm cm}^{-3}$.\footnote{If we assume that the gas is replenished on the local free-fall time instead of that on the cloud-scale \citep{hennebelle11,federrath12}, then the free-fall time from equation~(\ref{eq:fsfr}) must be included in the integral over the PDF (as a factor $1/t_{\rm ff}$ in the numerator of equation~\ref{eq:pdf}) to reflect the high-density, collapsing gas.
+This yields shorter free-fall times and hence the low SFR then requires a higher density threshold of $n_{\rm th}\sim10^{11}~{\rm cm}^{-3}$.} However, this does not account for the influence of the strong magnetic field \citep[$B\sim100\mu{\rm G}$,][]{crocker10} near the Galactic Centre.
+Thermal-to-magnetic pressure ratios of $2c_{\rm s}^2/v_A^2<1$ (where $c_{\rm s}$ is the sound speed and $v_A$ is the Alfv\'{e}n velocity) decrease the dispersion of the log-normal density PDF.
+Again assuming $T=65$~K, we find $2c_{\rm s}^2/v_A^2=0.31$ for the CMZ.
+If we modify the density PDF accordingly (cf.~\citealt{padoan11,molina12}, adopting $B\propto n^{1/2}$ as in \citealt{padoan99}), the threshold density required by the observed SFR becomes $n_{\rm th}\sim3\times10^8~{\rm cm}^{-3}$.
+We conclude that the CMZ firmly rules out a density threshold at $n=10^4~{\rm cm}^{-3}$, and adopt a lower limit of $n_{\rm th}=10^7~{\rm cm}^{-3}$.
+This is still exceptionally high in comparison to the threshold densities of nearby disc galaxies, and is only known to be reached at any given time by a substantial fraction of the gas mass in dense, rapidly star-forming galaxies at high redshift \citep[e.g.][]{swinbank11}.